killermann/samk.blog/content/posts/2013-12-04-alone-not-lonely.md

 We are living in a time when it&#8217;s easy to feel uncomfortable being alone, because there are so many ways you can &#8220;be&#8221; with other people.
 So we&#8217;re never truly alone.
 And that makes it ever more uncomfortable when we feel lonely.

-I saw someone post a photo on Facebook last Friday night of themselves with a glass of wine and the caption &#8220;Relaxing into a much-needed quiet Friday night date with myself. #DontHate&#8221; The irony hurt. _If you really want to be alone, WHY ARE YOU TELLING THE WHOLE WORLD_, my brain yelled.
-Then I realized I knew the answer: this person is uncomfortable being alone on a Friday night, and this is how they are trying to mitigate that discomfort_. _
+I saw someone post a photo on Facebook last Friday night of themselves with a glass of wine and the caption &#8220;Relaxing into a much-needed quiet Friday night date with myself. #DontHate&#8221;

+The irony hurt. _If you really want to be alone, WHY ARE YOU TELLING THE WHOLE WORLD_, my brain yelled.

+Then I realized I knew the answer: this person is uncomfortable being alone on a Friday night, and this is how they are trying to mitigate that discomfort.

 They are seeing all of their friends posting photos of their fun nights out with dozens of people and having so much fun and internalizing all of this as something being wrong with them.
 Maybe they chose to be alone tonight, or maybe they got ditched by a friend, or maybe they wanted to go out and don&#8217;t really have any friends who wanted to go out with them, but, whatever the case, they were probably terrified they would slip from _enjoying a night alone_ into _being lonely on a Friday night_.
 The first is good.
 The second is bad.
 And maybe a &#8220;like&#8221; or a reassuring comment would stave that off.